Automattic/wp-calypso/packages/eslint-plugin-wpcalypso/docs/rules/no-package-relative-imports.md

 The rule accept a configuration object with:

-* `mapping`.
+* `mappings`.
 An array of objects like `{dir: string, module: string}`.
 This defines which imports get replaced.
-It means: for every import of X, X being a subdirectory of `<dir>`, replace it with an import of `<module>/X`.
+It means: for every import of X, X being a subdirectory or file of `<dir>`, replace it with an import of `<module>/X`.

+* `automaticExtensions`.
+An array with the list of extensions to try to import automatically.
+For example, `['.js', '.json', '.ts']`.
+This means that when the rule finds something like `import 'file'`, it will apply the mappings if `file.js`, `file.json`, or `file.ts` are files in `<dir>`

-* `warnOnDynamicImport`.
-There are some cases where this rule can't figure out if an import should be replaced or not, namely dynamic imports (e.g.: `require(path+'/thing')`.
+* `warnOnNonLiteralImport`.
+There are some cases where this rule can't figure out if an import should be replaced or not, namely non-literal imports (e.g.: `require(path+'/thing')`.
 If this property is `true`, it will print out a warning when those imports are found.